-All renewable electricity data must align with the rating period exactly (i.e. not within 60 days of the rating period, as is the case for non-primary utility accounts).
-The exception to this is manual OREG system readings taken outside of the rating period, which can be treated as though taken on the start or the end of the rating period.
-If a full 12 months of data is not available partial data may be used.
+All renewable electricity data must align with the rating period exactly.
+The 60 day data alignment allowance (applicable to non-primary utility accounts) does not apply to renewable electricity data.
+If a full 12 months of data is not available, partial data within the rating period may be used.